bgalvao/docker-tf-odapi/README.md

 ## process

-This section describes the scripts you have to run in order to get a model.
+This section describes the scripts you have to run in order to get a model, in relevant order.

 ### part 1 :: dataset conversions

-It goes from a supervisely-formatted dataset (placed in `./input/supervisely`) » `./input/tf_csv` » `./input/tf_records`.
+It goes from a supervisely-formatted dataset (placed in `./input/supervisely`) » to `./input/tf_csv` » lastly, to `./input/tf_records`.

-For these steps, you only need to run a python installation with `tensorflow`.
+For these steps, you only need to run a python installation with `tensorflow`, or use the odapi container in tty mode.

 ```shell
 python ./input/supervisely2tf_csv.py  # will use defaults